Policies Updated: June 7, 2021

 Yes.
-Staff and campers must wear masks at all times except when sleeping, eating, showering, swimming or when they’re with their own cabin group outside while socially distant, more than six feet away from other cabin groups when staff says its okay.
+Though policies have become more lenient.
+Staff and campers must wear masks at all times except when in their cabin group away from other cabin groups.
+Also, no masks during. sleeping, eating, showering, swimming or when they’re with their own cabin group outside while socially distant, more than six feet away from other cabin groups when staff says its okay.

 *Can’t wear masks?
 For those with respiratory concerns or intellectual / developmental disabilities that would hinder a camper from wearing a mask, contact WMC and adaptations may be made such as face shields, for example.